bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 c = from_catalog()
 ```

-The server prints a URL when it starts.
-Your URL will differ: each launch
+The server starts in the background.
+You will see a URL printed when
-generates a unique secret `api_key`.
-You can paste this URL into a browser to
+it starts.
+Your URL will differ: each launch generates a unique secret
-open Tiled's web interface.
+`api_key`.
+You can paste this URL into a browser to open Tiled's web interface.

 ```{tip}
 Just `from_catalog()` uses temporary storage, which is convenient for